 Inspect Flame.
 If the flame is orange call an HVAC Pro ASAP!

-If you light your pilot and the flame is yellow, it means a dirty pilot opening is preventing your pilot light from staying lit.
-When there is build up of dirt in the pilot light port, it can prevent the flame from properly engulfing the thermocouple.
-Therefore the safety mechanism is triggered, turning off the gas.
+If you light your pilot and the flame is yellow, a dirty pilot opening is preventing your pilot light from staying lit.
+When there is a buildup of dirt in the pilot light port, it can prevent the flame from properly engulfing the thermocouple.
+In turn, the safety mechanism is triggered, turning off the gas.
 This is a very common culprit resulting in why your pilot light keeps going out.

 Bad Gas Regulator

-If you have gas appliances in your home, then you have a gas regulator outside your home.
-When your gas regulator is not working properly, your furnace may not receive enough gas to maintain its pilot light.
-If the pilot light is out in more than one household device, such as your water heater, it is likely a bad gas regulator.
+If you have gas appliances in your home, there is a gas regulator outside your home.
+When your gas regulator isn't working properly, your furnace may not receive enough gas to maintain its pilot light.
+If the pilot light is out in more than one device, such as your water heater, you likely have a bad gas regulator.

 Bad Flue Venting Could Blow Out Pilot Light